Rules and Regulations for Community Maintenance

 - Weeds/Grass – It shall be the responsibility of the occupant and/or owner of any property to cut and remove all grass/weeds over eight (8) inches in height.
-Weeds outside rear and side fences to the curb and from the center line of the alley to rear yard shall also be removed.
+Weeds outside rear and side fences to the curb and from the centerline of the alley to the rear yard shall also be removed.

-- Fences – All fences shall be maintained in good structure condition at all times.
+- Fences – All fences shall be maintained in good structural condition at all times.
 Design review shall be required for the moving of a fence line from its original location.
-The original fence location is that one which was installed when the home was originally built.

 - Exterior Maintenance – All structures shall be maintained in a state of good repair and painted.

-- Alleys – Occupants and/or owners shall be responsible for the cleaning and maintenance of the area from the rear property line to the center line of the alley.
-It shall be prohibited for anything to be kept of stored in the alley without written authorization and nothing shall be altered on, constructed in, or removed from the alley.
-The alley shall include the land that is adjacent within three (3) feet of the concreate surface.
+- Alleys – Occupants and/or owners shall be responsible for the cleaning and maintenance of the area from the rear property line to the centerline of the alley.
+It shall be prohibited for anything to be kept or stored in the alley without written authorization and nothing shall be altered on, constructed in, or removed from the alley.
+The alley shall include the land that is adjacent within three (3) feet of the concrete surface.

 - Right-of-Way Maintenance – Occupants and/or owners of property abutting a public right-of-way shall provide for landscaping and maintenance of such right-of-way.
 The right-of-way shall consist of the area between the property line and the curb line or edge of the roadway and between the property line and centerline of the alley.